-In the example below, the financial year of ABC Company follows the calendar year, while XYZ Company and PPP Company follows their own fiscal years.
+In the example below, the financial year of ABC Company follows the calendar year, while XYZ Company and PPP Company follow their own fiscal years.

 |Company Name||Financial Year||End of the Financial Year||Deadline for Submission of Annual Inventory List|

-|ABC Company||Calendar Year||December 31, 2019||January 30, 2020|
+|ABC Company||Calendar Year||December 31, 2021||January 30, 2022|

-|XYZ Company||Fiscal Year||June 30, 2020||July 30, 2020|
+|XYZ Company||Fiscal Year||June 30, 2022||July 30, 2022|

-|PPP Company||Fiscal Year||September 30, 2020||October 30, 2020|
+|PPP Company||Fiscal Year||September 30, 2022||October 30, 2022|

-In 2015, the BIR issued Revenue Memorandum Circular No. 57-2015, which provided further guidelines on the submission of the Inventory List and additional information that must be submitted along with the Inventory List.
+In 2015, the BIR issued Revenue Memorandum Circular No. 57-2015, which provided further guidelines on the submission of the BIR Inventory List and additional information that must be submitted along with the Inventory List.

 This includes companies that maintain inventory of stock-in-trade, raw materials, goods in process, supplies and other goods, such as manufacturing, wholesaling, distributing/retailing sectors, real estate dealers/developers and service companies, e.g., construction companies, building contractors, etc.